LagoVista/docs/Messaging/Parsing/ParsingJsonMessage.md

 # Parsing a JSON Message

-To work with JSON in your message, be sure that the content type of your message is set to JSON.
+To work with JSON in your message, be sure that the Content Type of your message is set to **JSON**.

-When you have a JSON message and select the Search Location of **Body**, you can specify a locator to identify the field within your JSON content.
+When you have a JSON message and select Search Location of **Body**, you can specify a locator to identify the field within your JSON content.